roura356a/csk/intl.en-US/Best Practices/Migrate applications from a Swarm cluster to a Kubernetes cluster/Swarm cluster to Kubernetes Cluster features comparison/YAML file configurations.md

 -   You can also manually modify a YAML file.

-This topic describes the results when you compare the YAML files that are used in an ACS cluster and the YAML files that are used in an ACK cluster.
-The YAML files in the following example can be modified based on your business requirements.
+This topic describes the comparison of the YAML files that are used in Swarm and in ACK clusters.
+The sample YAML files that are used in this topic can be modified based on your business requirements.

-## Compare YAML files
+## YAML file comparison

-**ACS cluster**
+**Swarm cluster**

-The following example shows the content of the YAML file wordpress-swarm.yaml that is used in an ACS cluster.
-The YAML file is compared with the YAML files that are used in an ACK cluster based on the fields that are numbered in the comments.
+The following template is an example of the wordpress-swarm.yaml YAML file that is used in a Swarm cluster.
+The YAML file is compared with the YAML files that are used in an ACK cluster.
+You can refer to the numeric marks in the comments for the comparison details.

 ```
 web:        #---1